 - Bahir Kumbhaka or external breath retention

-The different practices of pranayama involve various techniques which utilise these four aspects of breathing.
+The different practices of pranayama involve various techniques which utilize these four aspects of breathing.
 There is another mode of pranayama which is called kevala kumbhaka or spontaneous breath retention.
 This is an advanced stage of pranayama which occurs during high states of meditation.
 During this state, fluctuation of prana ceases.

 The most important part of pranayama is actually kumbhaka or retention.
 To perform Kumbhaka successfully, there must be a gradual development of control over the function of respiration.
-At the beginning of the pranayama practice, a lot of attention is given to the inhalation and exhalation in order to strengthen the lungs and balance the nervous and pranic systems.
+At the beginning of the pranayama practice, a lot of attention is given to inhalation and exhalation in order to strengthen the lungs and balance the nervous and pranic systems.

-These initial stages influence the flow of prana in the nadis (energy channels), purifying, regulating and activating them, thereby inducing physical and mental stability.
+These initial stages influence the flow of prana in the nadis (energy channels), purifying, regulating, and activating them, thereby inducing physical and mental stability.